-Our current and future BioXp systems are intended to address the needs of the synthetic biology customer across discovery and preclinical development by providing an unmatched capability to synthesize high-quality DNA and mRNA in 8 to 24 hours, exclusive of shipment times.
+Our current and future BioXp systems are intended to address the needs of the synthetic biology customer across discovery and pre-clinical development by providing an unmatched capability to synthesize high-quality DNA in as few as 8 hours and mRNA in less than 24 hours, exclusive of shipment times.
 With future system releases and extensions, we plan to address the continuum of research needs across the central dogma of molecular biology by enabling cell-free production of high-quality synthetic DNA, mRNA and protein for the discovery, development and manufacturing of enabled products across a wide range of markets.
 The graphic below demonstrates our solution for DNA and mRNA enabled workflows.